dickiegog/PP2-2/README.md

 ## Overview

 The **Golf Game** is an interactive two-player golf simulation game.
 It allows users to compete either against another player or a computer (in auto mode).
 Players aim to complete each hole in as few swings as possible.
-Swings are judged based on roll of the dice.
+Swings are judged based on chance and dictated by the roll of the dice.
 The game tracks scores across multiple holes, calculating performance based on par values for each hole.
+It can be stopped at any time, and scores are evaluated, so users do not need the time for a full 9 holes.
+This game might be used as an easy and quick way to pass free time with a friend or by yourself.
+It is targeted at people of all ages and just for passing fun.
+We do not yet store data for leaderboards or ongoing competitions.

 Live site: <a href="https://dickiegog.github.io/PP2-2/" target="_blank" rel="noopener noreferrer">Golf Game</a>.

+## Game Rules

+- The game consists of multiple holes, each with its own par score, which represents the expected number of swings to complete the hole.
+- Players take turns hitting the golf ball toward the hole.
+- Players can choose to manually swing or enable an "Auto" mode for the second player, simulating play against a computer.
+- The player with the fewest swings wins each hole.
+- After both players finish a hole, the par score of that hole is added to their overall score.
+- The game ends after completing all the holes, and the player with the lowest overall score wins.

 ---